 - i.
 If an early help assessment is appropriate, the DSL/DDSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - The School provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans.
-We will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements, either through use of the Effective Family Resilience Guidance from Surrey Safeguarding Children's Partnership or through the school's own internal Early Help support offer / procedures. - iii.
-The School's Early Help offer and detail of how we work with other agencies to support children / young people and families can be found on our website here:
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - ii.
+The College provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans.
+We will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements, either through use of Hampshire Safeguarding Children's Partnership Guidance.
+Or through the College's own internal Early Help support offer/procedures. - iii.
+The College's Early Help offer and detail of how we work with other agencies to support children/ young people and families can be found on our website here: Support - iv.
+The DSL/DDSL will keep the case under constant review and the College will consider a referral to Hampshire Children's Social Care if the situation does not seem to be improving.
+Timelines of interventions will be monitored and reviewed.